Life Lines

 Make The Emergency Call

 Making the emergency phone call is one of the important aspects of saving a child's life.
-There are 2 number to use.
+There are 2 numbers to use.

 1. 999

-This number can be phoned from land line or mobile.
-When phoning from a land line your location can be identified immediately by the emergency services.
+This number can be phoned from a landline or a mobile.
+When phoning from a landline, your location can be identified immediately by the emergency services.

 2. 112